Important Notice: The Academic Edition 2020-2021 will take place regularly starting from SEPTEMBER 2020.

 The course will consist of the following:

 1. Background courses.
 Students without a background in statistics, economics and maths will attend a series of free courses prior to the start of the Masters lectures.
 The background classes will be held for the full month of September.
-Classes will be held in room 15 (first floor), every Tuesday, Wednesday, Thursday, Friday afternoon (from 17 to 19, only on Friday from 15 to 19), and on Saturday morning.
+Classes will be held in room 15 (first floor), every Monday, Tuesday, Wednesday, Thursday, Friday afternoon (from 17 to 19, only on Friday from 15 to 19), and on Saturday morning when required.

-Also for the Modules of the MasterHDFS, classes will be held in room 15 (first floor), every Tuesday, Wednesday, Thursday, Friday afternoon (from 17 to 19, only on Friday from 15 to 19), and on Saturday morning.
+Also for the Modules of the MasterHDFS, classes will be held in room 15 (first floor), every Monday, Tuesday, Wednesday, Thursday, Friday afternoon (from 17 to 19, only on Friday from 15 to 19), and on Saturday morning when required.

 3. Workshops, seminars and conferences.
 Several conferences and seminars will take place during the course of the Masters on themes complementary to the lecture cycle, where leading experts from international organisations, universities and NGO’s will be involved (please visit the section “Events”).